theZFJ/theZFJ.github.io/content/about.md

 > The federal judiciary is staffed by total Latin dorks.
 >
 > — *The Onion, amicus brief for Supreme Court case* Novak v.
 Parma *(22-293)*

+This publication's name is pretty silly, but we don't treat journalism as any laughing matter.
+We're not professionals, but we're committed to our work.
+We'll review court documents, scientific reports, and a whole lot more to get the facts straight.
+You can find sources listed at the end of each article.

 ## The Parallel Universe Bureau